spaceness/stardust-images/README.md

+> [!CAUTION]
+> These images are only for Stardust v0.9 and below.
+For versions 1.0 and later they are located in the [/workspaces](https://github.com/spaceness/stardust/tree/rewrite/workspaces) folder.

 # Stardust Images

-Docker workspaces with Guac preinstalled, created specifically for Stardust.
+Docker workspaces with TigerVNC preinstalled, created specifically for Stardust.
 However, these images can also be used independently.

 Additionally, a Fastify server is included for file upload and download functionality.